stanfordroboticsclub/pupperv3-independent-study/docs/course-material/lab-5-spr22.rst

 Lab instructions
 -------------------

-These instructions assume you are running mac or linux.
+These instructions assume you are running Mac or Linux.
 If you have Windows 10 or lower, I recommend dual-booting linux.
-If you have Windows 11, try using the Windows Linux Subsystem
+If you have Windows 11, try using the Windows Linux Subsystem.
+Otherwise proceed at your own risk!

 Step 1.
 Set up simulation environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^